Posted on 3rd August, 2019

 Have you experienced complications after a hip replacement procedure?
 Atraxia Law can help.
 We help individuals who need additional surgical procedures due to hip implant failure, so call us to determine if you qualify for a compensation claim.

 Compensation may include medical costs and medical treatment, medication, damages for pain and suffering, past and future lost wages.
-Contact Atraxia Law today to see if you can seek compensation through a claim.
+Contact Atraxia Law today for a case evaluation.